mbernier/mbernier.com/my-website/src/content/articles/managing-squarespace.md

 If you’re wrangling with SquareSpace or struggling with content migrations, BeyondSpace might be worth a look.
 They have a ton of other features I haven't had a reason to explore, but if I was using SquareSpace all the time, I would start with this plugin.

-This is an affiliate link, I get 30% of whatever you opt in to pay for the plugin - [https://beyondspace.studio/?ref=MATTBERNIER](https://beyondspace.studio/?ref=MATTBERNIER) - it is WORTH EVERY PENNY.
+This is an affiliate link, I get 30% of whatever you opt in to pay for the plugin - [https://beyondspace.studio/?ref=MATTBERNIER](https://beyondspace.studio/?ref=MATTBERNIER) - it is WORTH EVERY PENNY if you need to get your images out.

 Photo Note: I asked the AI for "stop watch" and this is what I got.
 Oh well.